MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/About.md

 Describes easier, more natural-language ways of scripting filters for collections of objects.

 ### [about_Special_Characters](about_Special_Characters.md)
-Describes the special characters that you can use to control how Windows PowerShell interprets the next character in a command or parameter.
+Describes the special characters that you can use to control how PowerShell interprets the next character in a command or parameter.

 ### [about_Splatting](about_Splatting.md)
 Describes how to use splatting to pass parameters to commands in Windows PowerShell.